-Field Byte Length Byte Offset Description EFI Memory Type and Attribute 1 5 0 - EfiConventionalMemory 1 - EfiConventionalMemory Type with EFI_MEMORY_SP Attribute 2 - EfiReservedMemoryType 3-255 - Reserved encoding The memory attribute EFI_MEMORY_NV may be inferred from non-volatile flag in DSMAS.
-Memory types other than EfiConventionalMemory and EfiReservedMemoryType are not permitted.
+Field Byte Length Byte Offset Description EFI Memory Type and Attribute 1 5 0 - EfiConventionalMemory 1 - EfiConventionalMemory Type with EFI_MEMORY_SP Attribute 2 - EfiReservedMemoryType 3 - EfiUnusableMemory Type 4-255 - Reserved encoding The memory attribute EFI_MEMORY_NV may be inferred from NonVolatile flag in DSMAS.
 Reserved 2 6 Reserved DPA Offset 8 8 Offset from base of the DSMAS referenced by the Handle DPA Length 8 16 Length of this range in bytes.